unboxed/unboxed.co/source/blog/2015-08-20-planting-the-seeds-for-successful-kpi-trees.html.markdown

 <br/>
 <br/>

-<h2 class="super_sub_heading">Other insights:</h2>
+<h2 "View public profile"">Other insights:</h2>

 * Start at the top, have a business objective or strategy you’re trying to achieve then have a set of measures around that to help you achieve
 * The KPI is not the <i>“thing”</i>, it’s just an indication of what the <i>“thing”</i> might be
 * If you’re a slave to the metric, you could be watching the wrong thing

 >
 <i>“There’s a huge volume of data and a tiny of proportion is valuable to you.
 You can spend a lot of time gathering a lot of data, but it’s probably not the most valuable thing you could be doing.”</i>
 <br/>

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">You could be collecting a huge amount of useless data.
 React as indicators change <a href="https://twitter.com/hashtag/LeanUXMasterclass?src=hash">#LeanUXMasterclass</a> <a href="https://twitter.com/Ubxd">@Ubxd</a> <a href="http://t.co/iKeg7nz0Ja">pic.twitter.com/iKeg7nz0Ja</a></p>&mdash; Claire Kemp (@ClaireKmp) <a href="https://twitter.com/ClaireKmp/status/631389003435130880">August 12, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></p>
 <br/>

-<h2 class="super_sub_heading">When building your KPI tree, think about your themes:</h2>
+<h2 "View public profile"">When building your KPI tree, think about your themes:</h2>

 * Themes are dimensions of all the elements that you’re going to start measuring
 * Think about the things you’re going to measure and group them into themes